Everything you need to know about workspace readers - members in your workspace with read-only access

 If you plan to use multiple folders for the content that you share with your readers, it would be a good idea to turn it on.
-This way, your readers will see the folders in the workspace - it might help them find documents or flipbooks quicker.
+This way, your readers will see the folders in the workspace - it will help them find documents or flipbooks more easily.

 If you plan to have multiple folders, but everything that you publish for readers will be in one folder, you can simply not activate the folder view.
 The same goes if you don't plan to use folders at all.

 How to share a flipbook with your workspace readers

 To make a flipbook accessible to your workspace readers, you need to choose a specific option in the Publish popup.
 You will need to perform this action for each flipbook that you want to make available to your readers.

 If you're doing this for the first time, it's advisable to check how many readers have accepted your invitation.
 If you've just invited the readers, it might be a good idea to give them a few days to accept before you start sharing files with them.
 This way, you can ensure that they are ready to receive and access your content.

 Now, let's assume that your readers have accepted the invitation.
 In the main workspace, find the flipbook that you wish to share with them (or upload a PDF), then click the Publish button.